Khushil-Modi/SJSU/CMPE 258/Final Project/README.md

 Also, in order to toggle between the front and back camera, type the IP upto "http://<YOUR_IP_HERE>" in the search bar of yor browser and explore the page which will look like this: <br>
 <img src = "https://user-images.githubusercontent.com/35571958/88626505-5f5a2000-d0c8-11ea-88f0-e1d4481eb9d9.png">

-Also, we have tried plotting the MAR and EAR graph Vs. Time in order to make the working clearer to the audience.
+Also, we have tried plotting the MAR and EAR graph Vs. Time in order to make the understanding easier for people.
 The graph looks like: <br>
 <img src = "https://user-images.githubusercontent.com/35571958/88627012-42721c80-d0c9-11ea-860a-51b7a1f2961b.png">